TheCodeKing/SaintModeCache.Net/README.md

 // initalise a fallback cache item in case of cancel cache.SetOrUpdateWithoutCreate(cacheKey, DataModel.Default, cacheTimeInSeconds);

-// continues to return the cache item, even after expires var cachedValue = cache.GetOrCreate(cacheKey, (key,cancelToken) => {
+// continues to return the previously set cache item, even after it expirie var cachedValue = cache.GetOrCreate(cacheKey, (key,cancelToken) => {
         // on failure to get data from remote resources cancelToken.IsCancellationRequested = true;